razzius/razzius.github.io/projects/index.md

 ## FriendLend

 List your possessions that you're willing to lend out (sleeping bag, guitar) and keep track of who's borrowing them.
 Use as a personal belongings website.
 Make recommendations about the things you own - these shoes are great, this appliance is disappointing.

+## Personalpedia

+Your own wikipedia to collect your thoughts.